cyberboyanmol/exercisedb-api/README.md

-# We regret to inform you that this project will no longer be maintained effective immediately.
+# We regret to inform you that this project will no longer be maintained.

 # ExerciseDB API